 Marcus Fees & Rates

 Marcus prides itself on charging no fees.
 You won’t pay an origination fee when you get a personal loan with Marcus.
 Additionally, the savings account doesn’t have fees, either, and you don’t have to maintain a specific minimum balance.

-Personal loans with Marcus start at 5.99% APR, depending on how much you borrow, your loan term, and your credit.
-The maximum APR is 28.99%.
-Loan terms run from 36 to 72 months.
+Personal loans with Marcus start at 6.99% APR, depending on how much you borrow, your loan term, and your credit.

 As with all banks, signing up for Marcus requires some information and identity verification.
 You’ll have to provide your Social Security number, name, address, birthday, and other information.
 As a bank in compliance with the requirements of the Patriot Act, you’ll also have to verify that you’re not going to use the account for terrorist or illegal activity.